Yamagi/startvm/README.md

      - list:   List all known VMs
      - run:    Run the VM
      - status: Show status
-     - vcn:    Run vncviewer or print the VNC port
+     - vnc:    Run vncviewer or print the VNC port